eosdis-nasa/earthdata-pub-dashboard/DEVELOPMENT.md

 Components can be an entire page, or a portion of a page.
 Component files go in `app/src/js/components`.
 If the component has many child components (a page with charts, tables, etc) then consider making a separate directory.
-In the case of the submissions component:
+In the case of the requests component:

-- `app/src/js/components/submissions/index.js` is the parent or main page.
+- `app/src/js/components/requests/index.js` is the parent or main page.
-- A search component could live in `app/src/js/components/submissions/search.js`.
+- A search component could live in `app/src/js/components/requests/search.js`.
 - A bar chart component that is shared with other pages could live in `app/src/js/components/charts/bar.js`.

 If a component is very simple, it may not need a unique directory, and can be simply